-Once you have completed the detox, you’ll begin the therapeutic sessions with the help of the clinical team.
+After initial drug detox or alcohol detox is complete, the clinical team will invite you to begin taking part in therapeutic sessions.
 This could be group Cognitive Behavioural Therapy, individual counselling, or similar, as a means to help you understand why you started in alcohol or drug abuse, and how to get out.

 Who Is Rehab For?

 People who are serious about their long term recovery will benefit from inpatient clinic treatment.

 They’ve run the gamut of various ways to quite their addiction but have failed each time, but know that they can quit if only they had the help and support.

 Rehab means putting in the work necessary to get your life back, and with the support and help of a proper detox followed by therapy and other forms of support.

 Rehab clinics are designed for those willing to undertake the responsibility for their own lives and who know that they will gain the benefits once this is achieved.

 What Doesn't Work Anymore, In Alcohol & Drug Rehab Treatment?